fitzcairn/SimpleEngineStarter/README.md

-# SimpleGame
+# SimpleEngineStarter

-This is an example game implemented using [SimpleEngine](https://github.com/fitzcairn/SimpleEngine), a 2D Java game engine.
+This is an example starter project for building your game using [SimpleEngine](https://github.com/fitzcairn/SimpleEngine), a 2D Java game engine.
 Please feel free to copy shamelessly to make your own games.

 This example game runs as a JavaFX Application and an Android app.
+For a more complex example please see [SimpleGame](https://github.com/fitzcairn/SimpleGame).

 ## Getting Started